 Issue: Using a pair of apostrophes while mathematically comparing two numbers.

 Fix: When writing a logical mathematical reasoning between numbers only, don't express properties in a pair of apostrophes.
 A pair of apostrophes is used to express strings or texts only.

 Example 1: Test 1 property is the CORRECT way of writing an if-then statement's mathematical comparison between two numbers only properties.
-Texts results are being displayed inside a pair of apostrophes.
+Texts results are displayed inside a pair of apostrophes.

 Example 2: Test property gives an INCORRECT result.
-The if-then statement with apostrophes understands the result of property a : 7 (ONE text/string) and compare it with the result of property b : 6 instead of the whole number 60 (TWO texts/strings).
+The if-then statement with apostrophes understands the result of property a : 7 (ONE text/string) and compares it with the result of property b : 6 instead of the whole number 60 (TWO texts/strings).

 Example 3: Test property gives a CORRECT result.
-The if-then statement with apostrophes understands the result of property a : 17 (TWO texts/strings) and compare it with the result of property b : 60 (TWO texts/strings).
+The if-then statement with apostrophes understands the result of property a : 17 (TWO texts/strings) and compares it with the result of property b : 60 (TWO texts/strings).